Ayushjain2205/ayushjain2205/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Near Blockchain
+- 🔭 I’m currently working on Solana Blockchain
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning AR development
 - 👯 I’m looking to collaborate on Web3 projects
-- 🤔 I’m looking for help with Typescript
+- 🤔 I’m looking for help with Unity
 - 💬 Ask me about Blockchain Frontend Development
-- 📫 How to reach me: [DM me on Twitter](https://twitter.com/ayushj22)
+- 📫 How to reach me: [DM me on Twitter](https://twitter.com/iyushjain)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: My chrome dino game highscore is 2533!